iCliniq Logo

 Welcome to icliniq.com.

 Yes, serum potassium of 5.5 mEq is a bit high.
-The usual range of serum potassium is 3.5 to 5 mEq/L. Although 5.5 mEq/L is not that high to produce symptoms, but as your query suggested you are feeling the irregular heartbeat, I would suggest you get an ECG (EKG) done at the earliest.
+The usual range of serum potassium is 3.5 to 5 mEq/L. Although 5.5 mEq/L is not that high to produce symptoms, as your query suggested, you are feeling the irregular heartbeat, I would suggest you get an ECG (EKG) done as soon as possible.
 You might need medications to control the hyperkalemia (increased potassium).
-Regarding the history of cancers in your family, I cannot comment upon the hyperkalemia developing due to it or not.
+Regarding the history of cancers in your family, I cannot comment on whether the hyperkalemia develops due to it or not.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!